Mazuh/resource-toolkit/README.md

 export userResource.reducer;
 ```

-An example of state content, all fully handled by the `reducer` without your interference
+An example of state content, all fully handled by the `reducer` and its thunks without your interference
 besides implementing the gateway layer:

 ```js